wotakumoe/wotaku/glossary/general.md

 :::

 :::details Deredere
-'Dere' mean love, so a deredere character is all about being lovey-dovey.
+'Dere' means love, so a deredere character is all about being lovey-dovey.
 These character(s) are sweet, kind and very affectionate towards the person they love, while also being generally friendly towards other characters.
 Example: [Miia from Monster Musume](https://anidb.net/character/73747)

 ![Miia](/glossary/general/deredere.png)